kanirudh/cpp/README.md

 # C++ snippets
 While this started out as a design pattern repo and extending this will learning small modules and other usefull techniques.
 Not all of these will be original thoughts but implemented in my style with comments.

-Sample illustratives codes for implmenting different design patterns and some comments about what could go wrong/right.

 ## List of Patterns

 1. Adaptor